 If you are named on the birth certificate then you have the same parental rights and responsibilities as the mother.
 This means that you are both able to make decisions and have equal contact unless there is an agreement or court order to the contrary.

 If you are not on the birth certificate or you are being refused contact with your children it is important that you take legal advice.
 We can advise you what steps you can take to get contact and how much contact a court would be likely to give you.
 The best interests of the children are better met by having contact with both parents.

 Do I have to pay for my children when I don’t see them?

 Each parent owes their children “aliment” this is a regular monthly payment towards the children’s living costs.
 The Child Maintenance Service can assist in assessing the level of payment you would have to pay as it will depend on if you are going to start having contact with your children, your income, if you support other children and so on.

 This duty to pay aliment is due even if you do not see your children and in some cases, you may have to support your children up until the age of 25 years old.
 Failure to pay aliment can have serious legal consequences for you so it is essential you understand your obligations.

 We recommend that you seek legal advice on how aliment is assessed and in what type of cases it may extend to the age of 25 years old.

 A recent report carried out by the charity Relate indicated 2.87 million people in the UK were in distressed relationships.
 So please remember there are many people who are in a similar position to yourself and we do understand the difficulties you will be going through and are here to help you through the legal process associated with this difficult time in your life.

-Please contact Sarah Jordan or Alisha Malik on 0131 524 9797 to discuss or arrange a no obligation meeting.
+Please contact one of our experienced Family Solicitors on 0131 524 9797 to discuss or arrange a no obligation meeting.